Berkeley-CS195/sp23/assignments/h195-proj3.md

 - Design a PSA about a particular technology, such as the effects it has on your chosen community
 - *Note*: We'd like you to do something that is not a lesson plan, given that Project 2 already engaged with the classroom environment.

-By the end of the day ({{page.topicdue}}, 11:59pm), you will need to submit a quick summary of what you did here on bCourses.
-One submission per group.

 ## 2. Proposal